 Balearic Islands Spain Travel Guide

 La Seu Cathedral, a splendid Gothic Roman Catholic cathedral, began construction in 1229.
-Its interior features elements by Antoni Gaudí, and it boasts among the world's's largest rose windows, "The Gothic Eye."
+Its interior features elements by Antoni Gaudí, and it boasts one of the world's largest rose windows, "The Gothic Eye."

-The Royal Palace of La Almudaina, adjacent to La Seu, started as a Moorish fortress and became a Gothic palace.
+The Monarch's Palace of La Almudaina, adjacent to La Seu, started as a Moorish fortress and became a Gothic palace.
 It remains a residence and is used by the Spanish Royal Family.

 These landmarks present a deep dive into Palma's rich history and public life.

-Wander through labyrinthine alleys to discover hidden courtyards (Patios), historic buildings, and charming squares.
+Wander through labyrinthine alleys to uncover secret courtyards (Patios), historic buildings, and charming squares.

-Remains of a Moorish bathhouse, offering an uncommon glimpse into Palma's Islamic past within a garden setting.
+Remains of a Moorish bathhouse, offering a rare glimpse into Palma's Islamic past within a garden setting.

 A historic area inside the Old Town that once housed Palma's Jewish community.
 Its narrow street layout retains historical significance.